RAJ633/COVID-19-Detector/README.md

 #AIM : Rapid Evalution of Covid Samples
 In the recent times COVID-19 has become a burning topic all over the world.
 It had affected all of us in many aspects of our lives.
-Due to it's rigorous spread ,many of us are afraid it that whether they are attacked by it or not , so we go for testing but it takes certain time to get the result . so , here comes the importance of this COVID-19 Detector since rapid evalution is very important to stop spread of the virus.
+Due to it's rigorous spread ,many of us are afraid of it, that whether they are attacked by it or not , so we go for testing but it takes certain time to get the result . so , here comes the importance of this COVID-19 Detector since rapid evalution is very important to stop spread of the virus.

 So, I had built a Deeping Learning Model with help of Convolutional Neural Network